 Planning a summer barbeque?
-Besides following the CDC's guidelines for physical distance and sanitizing, we've got a few tips to make sure anything water-related doesn't spoil the party.
+Besides following the CDC's guidelines for physical distance and sanitizing, we've got a few tips to keep anything water-related from spoiling the party.

 Worry about one less thing with a portal account.

 Don't let worrying about making bill payments on time interfere with your summer fun.
 With the Cleveland Water web portal, you can set up recurring payments so your bill is automatically paid every month.
 You can also sign up to receive email or text alerts when your bill is due.

 The portal also enables you to track your water usage daily, and even hourly.
 Most customers use more water in the summer.
 By knowing when your usage is occurring, you can take control of your costs.
-Learn how here.
+Learn how.

 Stay healthy by properly hydrating.